statamic/rainforest/README.md

 **Integrating into an existing site**

 If you're integrating Rainforest into an existing site, cherrypick these instructions and take care not to overwrite settings or content files you might need.
-The following steps are are necessary at a minimum.
+The following steps are necessary at a minimum.

 - Move the addons from `addons/` into `/site/addons`
 - Move `theme/rainforest` into `site/themes/`